 This is a crucial step!

-The effectiveness of your new program will greatly depend on your ability to spread the word across your entire organization and reach every employee with the news.
-As mentioned earlier, organizations need to ensure the right flow of information by consolidating different communication channels into a central communications platform.
+As mentioned earlier, organizations need to ensure the right flow of information by consolidating different communication channels into a central platform.
+This makes it easier to deliver consistent messages and avoid confusion.

 6. Promote your wellbeing program and communicate its benefits to build internal awareness